sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       * kubernetes manifest for this feature & device is available.
       * The corresponding container image could be successfully pulled down.

    When the container starts, it calls `system container state <name> up kube`.
 This script makes a request to get activated.
 The hostcfgd watch for this request and upon request, do the necessary update and call for service restart.
-This would transparently stop the container running local image and restart the kubernetes's downwloaded image.From here on this image is only controlled by kubernetes.
+This would transparently stop the container running local image and restart the kubernetes's downwloaded image.From here on this feature run on kubernetes deployed image.

 * The monit could help switch from kubernetes managed to local image, on any failure scenario.
       If a manifest for a feature for a device is removed or corrupted, this would make kubernetes un-deploy its container image.
 The monit could watch for failures.
 When monit notices the kubernetes-managed container being down for <N> minutes or more, could make the necessary marks and restart the service, which would transparently start the local container image.